 Anytime you can lower your expenses is a good thing.
 An easy and simple way to lower your health insurance costs is by choosing a plan with the highest deductible you can afford to pay in a year.
 What is a deductible?
 It’s a way for you to share a portion of your medical services costs with your insurance company before your coverage kicks in every year.
 The part you pay is called the deductible.
-So, the more you are willing to take on upfront with your deductible, the lower your monthly premium will be.

 A Quick Look at How Deductibles Work